 What type of headache does COVID-19 cause, and how does it compare to a migraine?

-For someone whose migraines are triggered by stress, how do they deal with that during the unsettling times of a pandemic?
+For someone whose migraines are triggered by stress, how do they deal with that during the lingering pandemic?

 We're all weathering the storm and each person's weathering it differently in terms of the degree of stress they're facing.
 It could be a family member’s illness, or themselves, financial stressors, etc. There’s a lot on people's plates.
-Managing stress levels and focusing on mindfulness can be extremely important in that setting.
-In the beginning of this in March, I personally was very, very stressed about the pandemic itself.
-I have several family members very important to me, who are immune compromised.
-So, my profound level of worry was beyond a normal stressor, I recognized that was a toxic stress level.
-I started doing more practice of yoga and of mindfulness, meditation, deep breathing, because I knew that I needed to do that.
+Managing stress levels and focusing on mindfulness can be extremely important.
+And even I've even started doing more yoga, meditation and deep breathing exercises.

 Sometimes that's not enough.
 Although I think that's an important first mainstay of treatment, we need to recognize when we need to treat patients with medication and with psychotherapy to help.
 If the stressors are the biggest cause of the uptick of headache, addressing stress and mental health, rather than just throwing more medications at the headache, is going to be extremely important.
 As with any health condition, treating the underlying cause of uptick is more important than putting a bandage on it.

-Any general tips for someone concerned about headaches in this age of COVID-19, whether they’ve dealt with migraine or fear it developing?
+Any general tips for someone concerned about headaches, whether they’ve dealt with migraine or fear it developing?

 You can also find Dr. Megan Donnelly on Facebook.